JerichoJones/Old-STAK-Support-Guide/README.md

  2. Describe what steps you have performed in an attempt to resolve the issue.

 ---
-# AMD OpenCl issue with STAK
+# AMD OpenCL issue with STAK
 - Which OS do you use?

   ```
- - Run `clinfo` and add the output here
+  Run `clinfo` and add the output here
   ```